meet-projects/Y1-Summer-Labs/04. Strings Lab/README.md

 ## Objective:
 In this lab, you will learn how to use **strings**, as well as make sure you grasp the idea of **Input/Output**!
-Also, you will learn how to start writing conditions using conditionals and make programs that can take decisions!

 [![](https://thumbs.gfycat.com/CloseShabbyEelelephant-size_restricted.gif)]()